oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 1. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
 If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
 1. Fill in the [Oppia contributor survey](https://goo.gl/forms/otv30JV3Ihv0dT3C3) to let us know what your interests are.
 (You can always change your responses later.)
 1. Create a new, empty folder called `opensource/` in your computer's home folder.
 Navigate to it (`cd opensource`), then [fork and clone](https://help.github.com/articles/fork-a-repo/) ([why?](https://github.com/oppia/oppia/wiki/Why-fork-and-clone-Oppia%3F)) the Oppia repo so that it gets downloaded into `opensource/oppia`.
-Then, go to `opensource/oppia` (`cd oppia`) and do `git remote add upstream https://github.com/oppia/oppia.git` to add a remote called upstream and link it to Oppia's main repository (this will be used to merge with the latest version on develop, mentioned later on and also to prevent running lint checks on merge commits when the user updates his/her local branch with upstream/develop).
+Then, go to `opensource/oppia` (`cd oppia`) and do `git remote add upstream https://github.com/oppia/oppia.git` to add a remote called upstream and link it to Oppia's main repository (this will be used to merge with the latest version on develop, mentioned later on and also to prevent running lint checks on merge commits when you later update your local branch with upstream/develop).
 Then follow the appropriate installation instructions -- [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29), [Windows](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29).
-(Please do not use `sudo` at any point of the installation.
-Oppia's setup does not require it.
-If you face any permission issues, please make sure that the directory where you're trying to setup Oppia, does not require additional permissions.
-If you run into any other problems during installation, please read [these notes](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F).)
+    - **Please do not use `sudo` at any point of the installation.** Oppia's setup does not require it.
+If you face any permissions issues, please make sure that the directory where you're trying to setup Oppia does not require additional permissions.
+If you run into any other problems during installation, please read [these notes](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F).
 1. Update your GitHub settings:
    * [Set up 2FA](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/) on your GitHub account. **This is important to prevent people from impersonating you.**
-       * You might need to create [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) so you can log in from the command line.
+       * You might need to create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) so that you can log in from the command line.
-   * Go to your settings page (click the Settings option under the profile menu in the top right), then go to 'Notifications' and ensure that everything's as you want it.
+   * Go to your [Notifications page](https://github.com/settings/notifications), and configure it according to your preferences.
    * (Optional) Consider setting up [automatic auth](https://help.github.com/articles/caching-your-github-password-in-git/) so you don't have to type in a username and password each time you commit a change.
    * (Optional) Go to the [Oppia repo](https://github.com/oppia/oppia), and click 'Watch' at the top right.
 Ensure that you're not 'ignoring' the repo, so that you'll be notified when someone replies to a conversation you're part of.
 1. Familiarize yourself with the resources linked to from the sidebar of this page, especially the [overview of the codebase](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase), the [coding style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide), and our [Frequently Asked Questions](https://github.com/oppia/oppia/wiki/Frequently-Asked-Questions).
 You don't have to read all the other stuff right now, but it's a good idea to be aware of what's available, so that you can refer to it later if needed.
 1. Join the [oppia-dev@](https://groups.google.com/forum/#!forum/oppia-dev) mailing list, and say hi on the [gitter](https://gitter.im/oppia/oppia-chat) chat channel!
 1. On your browser, consider [pinning](https://support.mozilla.org/en-US/kb/pinned-tabs-keep-favorite-websites-open) both this wiki page (for easy reference later) and the [Gitter tab](https://gitter.im/oppia/oppia-chat) (so that you can keep abreast of new activity).
 To pin a tab, just right-click the tab you want to pin, and select "Pin Tab".
+1. If you use [Sublime Text](http://www.sublimetext.com/), consider installing the SublimeLinter, [SublimeLinter-jscs](https://github.com/SublimeLinter/SublimeLinter-jscs) and [SublimeLinter-pylint](https://github.com/SublimeLinter/SublimeLinter-pylint) plugins, following the instructions on their respective pages.
 1. Take up your first starter project!
 You can find more details in the next section.

 ## Developing your skills